ObieSource/obiesource.github.io/README.md

 ### Connect git to your GitHub account

-Run the following command and follow the instructions:
+Run the following command and follow the instructions it gives you:

 ```bash
 gh auth login